Lazyjimpressions/ourvidz/docs/worker_api.md

 - Do not try to handle a single tensor or boolean for SDXL.
 - If you see `'bool' object is not iterable'`, you are not unpacking the tuple or Compel is misconfigured.
 - If you see `unexpected keyword argument`, you are using keyword args for encoders—switch to positional.
+- **If you see duplicate or conflicting weights in logs, check that your weights are normalized and deduplicated as above.**
 - Always check your Compel version (`import compel; print(compel.__version__)`).
 - For SDXL, always use positional arguments for encoders and `requires_pooled=True`.